inasafe/inasafe/docs/source/developer-docs/coding_standards.rst

 + Try to avoid technical terms and rather use a laymans equivalent e.g. use the word 'Transparency' rather than 'Alpha Channel' (contrived example), 'Text' instead of 'String' and so on.
-+ Use consistent iconography.
-If you need an icon or icon elements, please contact Robert Szczepanek on the mailing list for assistance.
 + Place long lists of widgets into scroll boxes.
 No dialog should exceed 580 pixels in height and 1000 pixels in width.
 + Separate advanced options from basic ones.
 Novice users should be able to